luca-martial/elon-bot/README.md

 ## Try It Out!

 Wanna try it out?
-Here's an invite link to the Discord server: https://discord.gg/kTgvqAWWx8
+Here's an invite link to the Discord server (read message history is disabled): https://discord.gg/kTgvqAWWx8

 ## Demo